suixinsuo/olympus-protocol/docs/Using Components.md

 a) We don’t need new parameters to set the component.
 This is because of initializing taking the `ComponentList` address as a parameter.
 This component list is aware of the LOCKER address.

-b) You should utilize the active Olympus Component List, then you have immediate access to all our components, including the capability to update to the latest versions once your fund is published.
+b) You should utilize the active Olympus Component List, then you have immediate access to all of our components, including the capability to update to the latest versions once your fund is deployed.

 c) Exclude Locker, Locker is not Fee Chargeable so it is not required to approve MOT for its use.

 > excludedComponents.push(LOCKER);

 d) We add LOCKER to the name list (and increase the size of the list to 4).
 LOCKER already contains the same name that the Locker component holds in our component list, so it will be automatically selected.
 UpdateComponent inside the loop will choose the latest version of the LockerProvider.
 Most of the core components of Olympus are free, but some of them have a fee charge in MOT.
-For this reason, it is important to encourage to the fund owner to keep a certain amount of MOT in his fund.
+For this reason, it is important to encourage the fund/index owner to keep a certain amount of MOT in his fund/index.

 4. Initialize locker